In my mind, here’s the perfect way to wake up on a Sunday morning:

 Go on, indulge.
 Why not have a big bowl for breakfast?
 It will make the rest of the day seem that much better.

 I think this is what someone like Nigella would call a “summer pudding,” though I’ve never had one of those.
 It would be a fabulous dish for a springtime brunch buffet, or even as a dessert following a light summer meal.

-8-10 slices stale sourdough spelt or kamut bread
+8-10 slices stale quinoa or buckwheat sourdough bread

-1 Tbsp.
-(15 ml.) organic cornstarch or arrowroot powder
+1 Tbsp (15 ml.) potato starch or arrowroot powder

 Preheat oven to 350 F (180 C).
 Lightly grease a nonreactive (glass or ceramic) pan or soufflé dish.